Style guide

 All files of the same package should be in the same directory.
 All files should be in a directory that matches their package name.
 (Why?)

-directory, we expect these package
+directory, expect these package

 values: